Norwegian Association for Women's Rights: Sexual and reproductive rights

 NKF supports safe and legal abortion, birth control, and reproductive health education for all.
 NKF initiated the establishment of the NGO Sex og politikk that promotes sexual and reproductive health and rights domestically and internationally.
 In line with the liberal feminist focus on the "public world"—such as laws, political institutions and working life—NKF originally paid little attention to issues of sexuality, and this gradually changed during the 1960s and 1970s when the issue of abortion became important to the association.

 Ending violence against women

 NKF has worked to end violence against women since the 19th century.
 Since the 1980s the topic has become increasingly important for NKF.
 NKF has mostly focused on legal regulation of violence, and works closely with lawyers and scholars in the field of women's law.
-NKF shares the mainstream/liberal feminist perspective on prostitution; Alan Soble notes that "contemporary liberal feminists object to prostitution and pornography primarily because much of it involves coercion and choices that are not autonomous."
-NKF worked to abolish the practice of government-sanctioned prostitution in the 19th century.
+NKF worked to abolish the practice of government-sanctioned prostitution in the 19th century, but the association has focused less on this topic than radical organizations in the modern era.
+Traditionally liberal/mainstream feminists are critical of prostitution, although they may differ on the most appropriate means to help people exit prostitution and combat human trafficking.
+Alan Soble notes that "contemporary liberal feminists object to prostitution (...) primarily because much of it involves coercion and choices that are not autonomous."
 In the 21st century NKF supported the ban on buying sexual services in Norway.
 In line with its pragmatic perspective and emphasis on human rights, NKF has also been willing to listen to different perspectives in this complex area, with a main focus on combating human trafficking and exploitation.
+NKF and the women's rights movement pay attention to researchers in the field, acknowledge that the question of criminalization is complex, and emphasize that it must be discussed in a nuanced and academic manner, including from a human rights perspective.
+Among NKF's sister organizations within IAW there are differing opinions on whether criminalization is an appropriate means to help people exit prostitution and combat human trafficking.
+NKF's U.S. counterpart, NOW, has also been divided on this issue.